Adsense

 3. Harm to Human Health

-• Pesticide residues remain on food crops.
+• Pesticide residues remain on food crops and can enter the food chain.

 4. Destruction of Beneficial Organisms